The Apple Pencil 2 is compatible with the following iPad models:

 Apple Pencil 2 review: Design

 While the Apple Pencil 2 features a somewhat no-frills design, it's actually a huge improvement over the original.
 The matte plastic design is easier to grip than its glossy predecessor, and it's also a tad shorter.
 Overall, it feels just like a pencil in the hand – which, we'll hazard a guess based on the name, is exactly what Apple was going for.
+If you still find it hard to hold, though, see our best Apple Pencil grips post.

 Another plus is that, rather than being completely round, the Apple Pencil 2 has one flat side.
 This is only only great for grip, but also enables the tap controls (more on these below).